RVgo4it/mmsgate/README.md

 ```
 su -  $USER
 ```
+## Build Docker Images
+Docker Images hold the software needed to run the MMSgate system.

 Create a location for the software and switch to it using these commands:
 ```
 mkdir ~/mmsgate-system